nationalarchives/da-ayr-webapp/README.md

 ```shell
 initdb --version
 ```

-The latter command (initdb) is required for the application to function correctly.

 Optionally, you can also install pgAdmin for easier administration and monitoring of the PostgreSQL database.
 PgAdmin is a tool that provides a modern GUI and tools that make it easier to perform actions.